All test sections

 Description

-α-Amylase (diastase, urine) is a medical test that measures the level of amylase in urine.
-Amylase is an enzyme that helps break down carbohydrates in the body.
-Urine amylase testing is commonly performed to diagnose pancreatitis, inflammation of the pancreas, and evaluate mumps.
+Urine α-amylase (diastase) is an enzymatic test that determines the activity of the enzyme α-amylase, which is secreted primarily by the pancreas and salivary glands and helps break down carbohydrates in the body.
+Urine amylase testing is typically performed to diagnose pancreatitis, inflammation of the pancreas, and to evaluate mumps.

 When and who needs the test?

-- Diagnosis of the condition of the pancreas (acute, chronic pancreatitis).
+- To diagnose the condition of the pancreas (in acute and chronic pancreatitis).

-- Determination of the efficiency of the kidneys (comparing amylase activity in the blood and urine).
+- To determine kidney function (comparing amylase activity in the blood and urine).

-- Determination of the function of the salivary glands.
+- To determine salivary gland function.
 In some cases, the test can also help diagnose disorders affecting the salivary glands.

 Biological material